emlid/edge-firmware-updater/README.md

 + Find Edge device in the system
 + Boot Edge as mass storage (via rpiboot)
-+ Get the verision of current firmware
++ Get the version of current firmware
 + Flash image
 + Validate writing (CRC)